Portfolio Management

 7 / 42

-7) Which among the following is NOT a capital market instrument?
+7) Which of the following is NOT a money market instrument?

 8 / 42